 Home Remedies For Varicose Veins

-• Drink plenty of water and eat a healthy diet.
+• Drink Plenty of Water and Eat a Healthy Diet

-• Exercise.
+• Exercise

 Aside from keeping your body overall healthy, exercise can also help keep your blood circulating at a healthy pace.
 So don’t forget to take a break every once in a while to get your blood flowing.
-Thankfully, there are several options for home exercises that provide pain relief for varicose veins.
+Thankfully, several options for home exercises provide pain relief for varicose veins.
 Here are some low-impact exercises you can try at home:

 • Walking